metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Documentation and comments reside in 6 places as follows:

-1. In scripts (code comments)
+### In scripts (code comments)

 Sections of code should be documented as shown in existing scripts.\
 To comment on things that need to be done add `TODO:` + comment, similarly for important notes add `NOTE:` + comment.

 For things which are hard to resolve or require huge changes add `HACK:` + comment, and optionally some links such as github issues that may help to resolve problem in the future.

 For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment spans 10 or more lines.

-2. In rules (rule description)
+### In rules (rule description)

 It is important that each firewall rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.

+In general regarding firewall rules, provide documentation and official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.

-3. In command line prompts (current execution help)
+### In command line prompts (current execution help)

-    Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run script.
+Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run script.\
+Similar prompts may appear at various points in code during execution.

 Each of these prompts have `?` which the user can type to get more information about prompt choices.

-4. In comment based help (module and script main documentation source)
+### In comment based help (module and script main documentation source)

 Functions that are part of a module or solo scripts must have comment based help.\
-    Purpose of comment based help is for the end user to learn what the codes does or to be able to run `Get-Help` on target function or script.
+Purpose of comment based help is for the end user or developer to learn what the codes does or to be able to run `Get-Help` on target function or script.

 For examples, and comment based syntax see:

 - [About Comment-based Help][about comment based help]
 - [Examples of Comment-Based Help][comment based help examples]

 You must avoid following comment based content to avoid errors while generating online help files:

-    - .LINK entries must contains only one link and nothing else
+- `.LINK` entries must contains only one link and nothing else
 - Do not use multiple dashes in comments such as `------`
 - Use spaces instead of tabs and do not indent comments
 - For anything else keep in mind that any markdown syntax in comments will be formatted in the resulting markdown file as markdown not as plain text, which may give unexpected results.

-5. In module Help folder (module online documentation)
+### In module Help folder (module online documentation)

-    The `Scripts` folder contains `Update-HelpContent.ps1` which when run will scan comment based help and\
-    generate online documentation for `Get-Help -Online` and help content for `Update-Help` on\
+The `Scripts` folder contains `Update-HelpContent.ps1` which when run will scan comment based help and generate online documentation for `Get-Help -Online` and help content for `Update-Help` on target module.
-    target module.

-    Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site with `Get-Help -Online`
+Generated module documentation is in markdown format, meaning the 3rd purpose is that project users and repository visitors can read module documentation on github site either manually or with `Get-Help -Online`

-6. In Readme folder (general project documentation)
+### In Readme folder (general project documentation)

 The `Readme` folder in repository root contains random documentation that covers wide range of aspects such as troubleshooting, todo list, FAQ, changelog and general project documentation.

-In general regarding firewall rules, provide documentation and official reference for your rules so that it can be easy to verify that these rules don't contain mistakes, for example, for ICMP rules you would provide a link to [IANA][iana] with relevant reference document.

 Remember, documenting code and features is as important as writing it!